Howie Day: Lanterns (2015)

 Day created a PledgeMusic campaign in December 2014 to fund a new album, Lanterns, which was released to pledgers on April 16, 2015.
 The album was released on iTunes April 28, 2015.
-When asked about taking the PledgeMusic avenue, Day said "It not only helped pay some of the studio bill, it was also really encouraging to have the fans’ behind me during the process.
+When asked about taking the PledgeMusic avenue, Day said "It not only helped pay some of the studio bill, it was also really encouraging to have the fans behind me during the process.
 I am incredibly grateful."
 Day's loyal fan base have given mostly favorable reviews.
 Several songs on the album feature Aimee Mann on backing vocals.

 Parody of "Collide" at CERN

 In 2015, members of the CERN wrote a parody of "Collide", describing the experiments of the Large Hadron Collider from the point of view of a proton.
-After hearing the parody, Day came to visit CERN and recorded a cover of the parody of his own song, complete with a clip filmed on site in the tunnels of LHC and in front of the ATLAS detector.
+After hearing the parody, Day visited CERN and recorded a cover of the parody of his own song, complete with a clip filmed on site in the tunnels of LHC and in front of the ATLAS detector.

 Personal life

 Day received significant negative attention after two high-profile arrests.
-In 2004, Day was arrested and charged over an incident in which he was accused of locking a female fan in the toilet of his tour bus and destroying the cellular phone of another, for which he was fined.
+In 2004, Day was arrested and charged over an incident in which he was accused of locking a female fan in the bathroom of his tour bus and destroying the cellular phone of another, for which he was fined.
 In December 2005, Day was arrested in Boston after reportedly verbally abusing the flight crew while under the influence of alcohol and sleeping pills.
 He was sentenced to one year's probation on April 26, 2006.

-In a 2013 interview, Day reflected on his younger experiences by saying, "I was a kid from Maine who went from zero to 380 in about two seconds, so it was kind of overwhelming.
+In 2013, Day reflected on his younger experiences by saying, "I was a kid from Maine who went from zero to 380 in about two seconds, so it was kind of overwhelming.
 But that's no excuse.
 I drank a bit too much.
 A lot of kids run wild, but it’s a big difference when people know who you are."

 In April 2018, Day was charged with fourth-degree assault for shoving his girlfriend, Carrie Pencek.
 Day was arrested for assaulting Pencek a second time in August 2019.
 While staying in a New York City hotel, Day allegedly choked her and threw her to the floor, causing injury to her face, hands, and neck.
-Day was charged with third-degree assault, harassment, obstructing another person's breathing, and criminal possession of a controlled substance (Xanax).
+Day was charged with third-degree assault, harassment, obstructing another person's breathing, and criminal possession of Xanax, a controlled substance.